Lee1135/home-assistant-tiles/README.md

 # background image based on sate
 style_template: "return 'background-image: url(\"/local/' + state + '.png\");'"
+// you can also use CSS variables form Tiles here, like "return '--tiles-text-sec-color-on: green;';"
 ```

 Variable | Description | Example